dsmyda/Janet/README.md

   question: string,
-  promptName?: string, // makes a default call to /api/prompt, but doesn't persist the result. runQuery?: boolean, // defaults to true
-  gptParams: Record<string, any> // these values will be passed verbatim to GPT
+  promptName?: string, // makes a default call to /api/prompt, but doesn't persist the result. runQuery?: boolean, // defaults to true gptParams?: Record<string, any> // these values will be passed verbatim to GPT

 }
 ```